jfdev001/miniWeather/README.md

-# The MiniWeather Mini App
+# The MiniWeather App

-Edit more
-A mini app simulating fluid-dynamic flows for training in parallelizing accelerated HPC architectures.
+A miniature fluid-dynamics code for training in parallel HPC computing.
 Currently includes:

 * MPI (C, Fortran, and C++)
 * OpenACC Offload (C and Fortran)